microsoft/pyright/docs/type-concepts.md

 In the example of `func1`, the type was narrowed in both the positive and negative cases.
 In the example of `func2`, the type was narrowed only the positive case because the type of `val` might be either `int` (specifically, a value of 0) or `None` in the negative case.

-### Narrowing Based on a Local Variable
+### Aliased Conditional Expression

 Pyright also supports a type guard expression `c`, where `c` is an identifier that refers to a local variable that is assigned one of the above supported type guard expression forms.
-For example, `c = a is not None` can be used to narrow the expression `a`.
+These are called “aliased conditional expressions”.
+Examples include `c = a is not None` and `c = isinstance(a, str)`.
+When “c” is used within a conditional check, it can be used to narrow the type of expression `a`.

 This pattern is supported only in cases where `c` is a local variable within a module or function scope and is assigned a value only once.
 It is also limited to cases where expression `a` is a simple identifier (as opposed to a member access expression or subscript expression), is local to the function or module scope, and is assigned only once within the scope.
 Unary `not` operators are allowed for expression `a`, but binary `and` and `or` are not.

 ```python
 def func1(x: str | None):